-Still in software, dria.org explains why the AwesomeBar is awesome.
+In software, dria.org explains why the AwesomeBar is awesome.
 That’s the nickname given to the new address bar in Firefox 3, which lets you search your browser history as you type.
 It’s the reason I never went back to Firefox 2 after trying out one of the later FX3 betas, and why I’ve installed Fx3b5 on two more machines.
 The Opera 9.5 previews have a similar feature, but Firefox’s implementation is better visually.
 It’s easier to spot the page you want, and over time, it learns which pages you visit more often.
 It’s so much faster to type a word or two than to hunt through the bookmarks menu. (via Asa Dotzler)

-[Edit] I forgot to include IEEE’s article on how copyright law applies to websites, What Can You (Legally) Take From the Web?
+IEEE has an article on how copyright law applies to websites, What Can You (Legally) Take From the Web?

 Finally, ***Dave relates an incredibly cool story of going to see Avenue Q and what happened after the show.
 I had no idea that (at least in New York), the “Give Me Your Money” segment was actually collecting for a charity.